aws-samples/sample-amplify-storage-browser/README.md

 # Amplify Storage Browser with Azure AD Authentication

-This project demonstrates how to build a secure web application that allows users to browse and manage S3 buckets using Storage Browser.
-This uses Azure AD for authentication and AWS IAM Access Grants for authorization.
+This project demonstrates how to build a secure web application that allows users to browse and manage S3 buckets using Storage Browser with Azure AD for authentication and AWS IAM Access Grants for authorization.

 ## Overview